walletatomicc/flashusdt/README.md

 🚀 Introduction:
 Welcome to FLASHUSDT!
 This app is your go-to for transferring USDT (Tether) across different blockchain networks.
-Whether you're a crypto enthusiast or a developer, FLASHUSDT makes managing your USDT transactions easy and efficient. 💸💻
+Whether you're a crypto enthusiast or a developer, FLASHUSDT by Atomic Wallets makes managing your USDT transactions easy and efficient. 💸💻

 🔑 Key Features:
 👨‍💻 User-Friendly Interface: